Food is never just something to eat. -Margaret Visser

 And though, human life has changed drastically in that amount of time, the ancient art of making rotis has remained much the same.
 And like those before me, I could probably make these blindfolded.

 Nevertheless, no matter how at ease I am with making rotis, when I make them these days, I can’t ever seem to make them fast enough.
 My kids, the older ones and the young one, be it mealtime or bedtime, will all gather in the kitchen, plate in hand, waiting for the next puffed, hot roti to come off the stove and onto their plate.
 As with any bread, fresh is best.
 Topped with butter or ghee, they are devoured quickly.
 Or, as is the case with my more gourmand son, labneh, fresh mozzarella or even maple syrup are all equally viable toppings.
-This will be the bread that binds, at least one more generation to a 4000 year old past; this one though, bearing a German last name.
+This will be the bread that binds, at least one more generation to a 4000 year old past; this generation though, bearing a German last name.

 Roti, an Indian Flatbread

-- 1 1/2 cups whole wheat flour, plus extra in a small bowl for dusting
+- 1 1/2 cups whole wheat flour, plus extra in a small bowl for dusting (I use a mix of white whole wheat and brown whole wheat flour)

 - 2 tbsp ghee or olive oil